 Approximately \$19.1 million, \$65.2 million and \$968.3 million of New GGP's consolidated debt will mature in 2010 (excluding the Special Consideration Properties), 2011 and 2012, respectively.
-Almost all of New GGP's other consolidated debt matures between 2014 and 2019 with a balanced distribution of maturity dates.
+Almost

 With respect to our share of the debt of our Unconsolidated Real Estate Affiliates (excluding Aliansce, our joint venture in Brazil where we own a common stock investment and have no shared obligation for joint venture indebtedness), \$225.2 million matures in 2010, \$893.5 billion matures in 2011 and \$753.1 million matures in 2012.
 We currently believe we will be able to refinance or restructure the debt that matures in 2010; however, there can be no assurance that we will be able to refinance or restructure such debt on acceptable terms or otherwise, or that joint venture operations or contributions by us and/or our partners will be sufficient to repay such loans.